Table of Contents

 The DSM-IV criteria for the diagnosis of somatic pain disorder consist of the following points.

 - The pain should be the predominant symptom in the patient and should result in a significant disruption of daily life activities.

 - This should be associated with excessive feelings, thoughts and behaviors that are directed against pain.

-- The symptoms should be continuous for six months or recurrent for six months or more and cannot be explained by any other medical condition.
+- The symptoms should be continued for six months or recurrent for six months or more and cannot be explained by any other medical condition.